merchelch03/merchelch03/README.md

 - 📫 How to reach me **leonchavesmerche@gmail.com**

-- ⚡ Fun fact :- My passions are technology.
+- ⚡ Fun fact :- My passion IS technology.

 <br>